89Q12/M3E5/README.md

     - clear amount e.g. 100 messages
     - mute/unmute
     - giving someone a role e.g. .give_role @someone @some_role
+    - info about a role: how many users the role have and permissions
+    - Tempban
   - db connection
   - Auto roles
   - set default role, admin, dev and mod role